 - Speed Bumps: Also known as bottlenecks, speed bumps are unplanned circumstances that may affect the project’s progress.
 For example, what if a team member gets sick or there’s a sudden power outage.
 The execution plan should highlight and address all such speed bumps.

-Effective Tips to Create and Execute a Successful Project Plan
+Effective Tips to Create and Execute a Successful Project Implementation Plan

 Developing a project plan doesn’t have to be complicated.
 In a nutshell, you just need to put your ideas and plans down on paper.
 However, there are several best practices you can follow to make your project planning process more efficient.

 Here are 12 tips for creating and executing a successful project implementation plan.

 The chances are that you’ve already identified the key project stakeholders.
 The first step in project planning is to gather requirements from the stakeholders.
 Based on this information, you can determine what you need to deliver to your stakeholders.
 This requires strong communication skills so that all stakeholders are on the same page and communicate their requirements loudly and clearly.

 Define the Scope and Value of Your Project

 Once you have input from your stakeholders, you can define the scope of your project.
 A scope is a detailed outline that highlights all aspects of the project, including:

 When creating the project scope, ask yourself if everything seems viable, logical, and achievable.
 If it feels like fiction, you might have to rework the scope.
 If it sounds pragmatic, you can go ahead and start breaking it down into smaller components.

 Once you have a realistic project scope in place, you can break it down into more manageable derivatives.
 These smaller tasks are also referred to as “work packages.”
 This way, you’ll be able to segment your project into different parts and assign resources to each one of them.
 This step simplifies the project planning and management process, which facilitates coordination and improves efficiency.